-Each year Financial Planning’s parent company, Arizent, invites leading investment firms to submit their advisor compensation data then enlists the independent consulting services of Tasnady Associates to provide the analysis of base pay for advisors.
-Their report provided payout rates at four levels of production, $2M, $1M, $600K and $400K and broke out the firms into two segment types – wirehouse or national and regional broker/dealer.
-This year Edward Jones ranked #1 in three production levels ($2M, $1M and $600K) and #2 at the $400K level – across both national and regional broker/dealer and wirehouse firms.
+Each year Financial Planning’s parent company, Arizent, invites leading investment firms to submit their advisor compensation data then enlists the independent consulting services of Tasnady Associates to provide the analysis of base pay for financial advisors.
+Their report provided payout rates at four levels of production, $2M, $1M, $600K and $400K and broke out the firms into two segment types – wirehouse or national and regional broker-dealer.
+Again this year, Edward Jones ranked #1 in production levels ($2M, $1M and $600K) and #2 at the $400K level – across both national and regional broker-dealer and wirehouse firms.

 This outstanding ranking is commensurate with our firm’s entrepreneurial business model allowing our financial advisors to build their businesses their way.